-- 4.1.3 The principal reasons for the projected financial variance are detailed in the latest Financial Monitoring Report (DIJB68-2024) - 4.1.4 It should be noted that the challenges faced by Dundee IJB are similar to those of other IJBs across Scotland, as highlighted in the key messages of the Audit Scotland report on IJBs Finance and Performance 2024, published on 25 July 2024 (report DIJB59-2024). - 4.1.5 Under the IJB Scheme of Integration (DIJB88-2022, Article VI of the minute of meeting of 14 December 2022 refers), the Financial Recovery plan process is as follows - - Where an unplanned year end overspend is projected, the Chief Officer and Chief Finance Officer to present a Recovery Plan to IJB and Partner Bodies to address the in-year overspend - In the event the recovery plan is unsuccessful and an overspend is evident at year end, uncommitted reserves must firstly be used to address this - If after the application of Reserves an overspend is still evident, a revised Strategic Plan must be developed to enable the overspend to be managed in subsequent years. - Where an in-year overspend remains, this will be shared in proportion to the spending Direction for each Partner body for that financial year these additional payments may be recoverable from the IJB over future years.
+- 4.1.3 The principal reasons for the projected financial variance are detailed in the latest Financial Monitoring Report (DIJB7-2025 on this agenda) - 4.1.4 It should be noted that the challenges faced by Dundee IJB are similar to those of other IJBs across Scotland, as highlighted in the key messages of the Audit Scotland report on IJBs Finance and Performance 2024, published on 25 July 2024 (report DIJB59-2024 Article XIV of the minute of meeting of 23rd October 2024 refers). - 4.1.5 Under the IJB Scheme of Integration (DIJB88-2022, Article VI of the minute of meeting of 14 December 2022 refers), the Financial Recovery plan process is as follows: - Where an unplanned year end overspend is projected, the Chief Officer and Chief Finance Officer to present a Recovery Plan to IJB and Partner Bodies to address the in-year overspend. - In the event the recovery plan is unsuccessful and an overspend is evident at year end, uncommitted reserves must firstly be used to address this. - If after the application of Reserves an overspend is still evident, a revised Strategic Plan must be developed to enable the overspend to be managed in subsequent years. - Where an in-year overspend remains, this will be shared in proportion to the spending Direction for each Partner body for that financial year these additional payments may be recoverable from the IJB over future years.